That's right...just writing about what is going on in your life will help you. It's true!

 Every day, no matter what, write in your journal in these three ways:

-Watch the slide show below to get an understanding of this journaling process and how it can help you!
+Watch the video below to get an understanding of this journaling process and how it can help you!

 Whether it's shocking, funny or infuriating, we'd like to hear your stories and questions about anger management.